Mailboxes are on-premises, and you like to migrate a mailbox or bulk migrate mailboxes to…

 Check MFA status in Microsoft 365 admin center

 Let’s have a look at Microsoft 365 and check the MFA user status.
 Log into Microsoft 365 admin center.
 Navigate to Users > Active Users > Multi-factor authentication.

 A new page will open, and it will show all the users and their multi-factor auth status.
 In our example, we have a couple of users MFA enabled, and MFA enforced.
 Most of the users have MFA disabled.

-Why we do not recommend you to use multi-factor authentication:
+Why we do not recommend you to use the multi-factor authentication web page for information:

 - Not shown if the users did finish the MFA process